Inquire about the availability of documents in accessible formats.

 Mark Your Vote by Mail Ballot from Home!

-Under the Voter’s Choice Act (California Election Code 4005), voters with disabilities can request and receive access to the Accessible Vote by Mail System.
+Under the Voter’s Choice Act (California Election Code 4005), voters with disabilities can request and receive access to the Remote Accessible Vote by Mail (RAVBM) system.
 Sacramento County has selected Democracy Live to provide this service.
-The Accessible Vote by Mail System allows voters with disabilities to download and mark their correct ballot privately and independently using their own assistive technology, print their marked ballot, and mail it to the Elections Office to be counted.
+The RAVBM system allows voters with disabilities to download and mark their correct ballot privately and independently using their own assistive technology, print their marked ballot, and mail it to the Elections Office to be counted.

-You may use the postage paid Voter Preference Form on the back of your County Voter Information Guide or use the printable
+You may use the postage paid Voter Preference Form on the back of your County Voter Information Guide, or use My Voter Portal

 Materials in Accessible Formats

-Sacramento County’s Voter Information Guide and Sample Ballot Booklets are available in large print and audio format.
-Request these materials by contacting our office at (916) 875-5854 or emailing
+The County Voter Information Guide is available in large print and accessible format.
+Request large print materials by contacting our office at (916) 875-5854 or emailing

 The California Secretary of State mails one Voter Information Guide to every household with a registered voter.
 This guide covers all propositions and candidate statements for statewide elections.
 To request this guide in an accessible format, please visit